gdbooks/LegacyOpenGL/Chapter4/cmat.md

-# Don't read this yet, it's a WIP and has many errors!

 # Custom Matrices
 Using OpenGL matrix functions is pretty easy.
 And the stack makes working with matrices even easyer.
 But you already have a Matrix class built.
 Which already offers everything OpenGL matrices offer, and more!